freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/10-coding-interview-prep/data-structures/add-a-new-element-to-a-binary-search-tree.md

 ---
 id: 587d8257367417b2b2512c7b
-title: Adicionar um novo elemento a uma árvore binária de busca
+title: Add a New Element to a Binary Search Tree
 challengeType: 1
 forumTopicId: 301618
 dashedName: add-a-new-element-to-a-binary-search-tree